-Acura Pharmaceuticals, Inc., a New York corporation, and its subsidiary (the "Company", "Acura", "We", or "Our") is a specialty pharmaceutical company engaged in the research and development of technologies and products intended to address medication abuse and misuse.
+Acura Pharmaceuticals, Inc., a New York corporation, and its subsidiary (the "Company", "Acura", "We", "Us" or "Our") is an innovative drug delivery company engaged in the research, development and commercialization of technologies and products intended to address safe use of medications.
 We have discovered and developed three proprietary platform technologies which can be used to develop multiple products.
-Our LimitxTM Technology is intended to address methods of product tampering associated with opioid abuse by retarding the release of active drug ingredients when too many tablets are accidently or purposefully ingested.
-Our Aversion® Technology is intended to address methods of product tampering associated with opioid abuse by incorporating gelling ingredients and irritants into tablets to discourage abuse by snorting and provide barriers to abuse by injection.
-Our Impede® Technology is directed at minimizing the extraction and conversion of pseudoephedrine into methamphetamine.
+Our LimitxTM Technology is being developed to minimize the risk of opioid overdose, our Aversion® Technology is intended to address methods of abuse associated with opioid analgesics while our Impede® Technology is directed at minimizing the extraction and conversion of pseudoephedrine, or PSE, into methamphetamine.

-- · Our Limitx Technology is in development with the immediate-release hydrocodone bitartrate and acetaminophen as a lead Limitx product candidate due to its larger market size than our prior lead product and its known prevalence of oral excessive tablet abuse. - · Our Aversion Technology has been licensed to Egalet Corporation for use in Oxaydo® Tablets (oxycodone HCl, CII), and is the first approved immediate-release oxycodone product in the United States with abuse deterrent labeling.
-Oxaydo is currently approved by the FDA for marketing in the United States in 5mg and 7.5mg strengths.
-Egalet launched Oxaydo in the United States late in the third quarter of 2015. (see Note 3). - · Our Impede Technology is used in Nexafed® Tablets (30mg pseudoephedrine HCl) and Nexafed® Sinus Pressure + Pain Tablets (30/325mg pseudoephedrine HCl and acetaminophen).
-We have licensed to MainPointe Pharmaceuticals, LLC, or MainPointe, our Impede Technology in the United States and Canada to commercialize our Nexafed products (with options to acquire other Impede Technology Products and other territories), pursuant to a License, Commercialization and Option Agreement, or the MainPointe Agreement, entered into on March 16, 2017. (see Note 3).
+- Our Limitx Technology is in development with immediate-release tablets containing hydrocodone bitartrate and acetaminophen as the lead product candidate due to its large market size and its known prevalence of oral excessive tablet abuse.
+The technology is designed to retard the release of active drug ingredients when too many tablets are accidentally or purposefully ingested by neutralizing stomach acid with buffer ingredients but deliver efficacious amounts of drug when taken as a single tablet with a nominal buffer dose. - · Our Aversion Technology has been licensed to Zyla Life Sciences or Zyla (formerly known as Egalet Corporation) for use in Oxaydo® Tablets (oxycodone HCl, CII), and is the first approved immediate-release oxycodone product in the United States with abuse deterrent labeling.
+Oxaydo is currently approved by the FDA for marketing in the United States in 5mg and 7.5mg strengths (See Note 3). - · Our Impede Technology is used in Nexafed® Tablets (30mg pseudoephedrine HCl) and Nexafed® Sinus Pressure + Pain Tablets (30/325mg pseudoephedrine HCl and acetaminophen).
+We have licensed to MainPointe Pharmaceuticals, LLC (MainPointe), our Impede Technology in the United States and Canada to commercialize these Nexafed products (See Note 3).

-Basis of Presentation and Substantial Doubt in Going Concern
+Basis of Presentation, Liquidity and Substantial Doubt in Going Concern

 The accompanying consolidated financial statements of the Company have been prepared assuming the Company will continue as a going concern and in accordance with generally accepted accounting principles in the United States of America.
 The going concern basis of presentation assumes that we will continue in operation one year after the date these financial statements are issued and we will be able to realize our assets and discharge our liabilities and commitments in the normal course of business.
-As of December 31, 2017, we had cash and cash equivalents of \$2.2 million, working capital deficit of \$2.1 million and an accumulated deficit of \$380.4 million.
-We had a loss from operations of \$5.2 million and a net loss of \$5.7 million for the year ended December 31, 2017.
+As of December 31, 2018, we had cash of \$91 thousand, working capital deficit of \$974 thousand and an accumulated deficit of \$384.2 million.
+We had a loss from operations of \$3.92 million and a net loss of \$3.84 million for the year ended December 31, 2018.
 We have suffered recurring losses from operations and have not generated positive cash flows from operations.
 We anticipate operating losses to continue for the foreseeable future.